George H. Large

 George Hall Large (December 1, 1850 – August 15, 1939) was an American lawyer and Republican Party politician who served as President of the New Jersey Senate.
-He was also the longest surviving participant in the first-ever college football game in 1869.
+He was also the longest surviving participant in the first-ever college football game played in 1869.

 Early life

 Large was born in 1850 in the Whitehouse Station section of Readington Township, Hunterdon County, New Jersey, the son of John K. and Eliza (Hall) Large.
 He was tutored at local schools before attending Rutgers College.

+Rutgers

 On November 6, 1869, Large was one of 25 Rutgers players to face The College of New Jersey (now Princeton University) in the first intercollegiate football game ever played, at College Field in New Brunswick, New Jersey.
-Midway through the game, Large collided with Princeton player J.E.
-Michael, known as "Big Mike."
+Midway through the game, Large collided with Princeton player Jacob Edwin Michael, known as "Big Mike."
 Large was knocked unconscious but was revived after several minutes.
+Large was only 5’ 8” tall.
 Rutgers went on to win the game by a score of 6–4.

 At Rutgers, Large was also associate editor of The Targum.
 He graduated in 1872.